Skip to the main content.

 In Washington State, employees who are between the ages of 14 and 15 may be compensated at a wage rate of no less than 85% of the minimum wage.

-The cities of Seattle, SeaTac, and Tukwila currently have separate minimum wage rates.
+The cities of Seattle, SeaTac, Tukwila, Bellingham, Burien, and Renton currently have separate minimum wage rates.

-For Seattle businesses with 500 employees or less (small employers), employers may compensate employees at a wage rate of $17.25 per hour, if the employer pays $2.72 per hour toward medical benefits, or the employee earns at least that much per hour in tips.
+For Seattle businesses with 500 employees or less (small employers), employers could compensate employees at a wage rate of $17.25 per hour, if the employer paid $2.72 per hour toward medical benefits, or the employee earned at least that much per hour in tips.

 Tukwila Minimum Wage applies to employers who have 15 or more workers worldwide and earn more than $2 million in annual gross revenue in Tukwila.

 The minimum wage differs depending on employer size.
-For employers with over 500 employees (large employers), the minimum wage is $20.29 per hour in Tukwila.
+For employers with over 500 employees (large employers), the minimum wage is $21.10 per hour in Tukwila

-For mid-sized employers, (employers covered under the law with 500 employees or fewer) the minimum wage is $19.29 per hour.
+For mid-sized employers, (employers covered under the law with 500 employees or fewer) the minimum wage was $19.29 per hour.

 Going forward past May 2025, Bellingham minimum wage will increase January 1st of each year, to be $2 above the state rate.